Big-Life-Lab/PHES-ODM-Validation/specs/module-functions.md

         }
         ```

 2. `validation_rules`: The rules to validate the data against.
-This is a [cerberus](https://docs.python-cerberus.org/en/stable/) schema object which should ideally be generated using the `generate_cerberus_schema` function.
+This is a [cerberus](https://docs.python-cerberus.org/en/stable/) schema object which should ideally be generated using the `generate_validation_schema` function.

     `type`: A Python dictionary with the following fields